 Paul was instrumental in the formation of the International Coalition for Trachoma Control (ICTC) serving on the executive group as vice chair, chair, or immediate past chair for a total of eight years and setting it up as the successful collaborative membership organization it is today.
 He currently is a member of the WHO AFRO Regional Program Review Group (for NTDS) and chairs the steering committee of the WHO AFRO Expanded Special Project for the Elimination of NTDs in Africa.

 Paul worked in a number of other positions including research fellow and lecturer of Biological and Biomedical Sciences, at the University of Durham where he was the grant holder and principal investigator leading a small team on multi-country evaluations of trachoma control programs assisted by HKI and World Vision.
 He has worked for the Medical Research Council Laboratories in The Gambia, the Ministry of Education in Botswana, and the Ministry of Education in Kenya.

-Paul holds a doctorate in Biological and Biomedical Sciences from the University of Durham, a Masters in Science. in Applied Parasitology and Medical Entomology from the Liverpool School of Tropical Medicine, a Post Graduate Certificate of Education from Bath Spa University, and a Bachelor of Science. in Zoology from the University of Nottingham.
+Paul holds a doctorate in Biological and Biomedical Sciences from the University of Durham, a master’s degree in Applied Parasitology and Medical Entomology from the Liverpool School of Tropical Medicine, a Post-Graduate Certificate of Education from Bath Spa University, and a bachelor’s degree in Zoology from the University of Nottingham.